Lisbon Triennale Millennium bcp Universities Competition Award

 7. Submission of Proposals

-7.1 - The form for submission of proposals will open the day after the deadline for registration stated in the competition calendar.
+7.1 - The form for submission of proposals opens on January 14, 2022, one week after the registration deadline.

 7.2 - The submission of applicant proposals must only be made electronically through the online form.
 Applications sent by email, regular post or any other means will not be considered nor returned.